allenanie/EVOLvE/README.md

 For example, algorithm guide provides side information that is updated during each historical interaction, but it is also changed to make the next decision.

+## LLM Agents

+We adopt a Mixin design.
+You can read up on it here.
+The reason for this design is to provide more customizability for agent design.

 ### Debug FAQ